 Manitoulin Brewing Company

-If craft beer is your thing, there are few things more refreshing than an nice cold beer after a good hike.
+If craft beer is your thing, there are few things more refreshing than a nice cold beer after a good hike.
 There are two craft breweries on the island (the other one we’ll get to later), each worth checking out.
-Only a 19 minute drive from the Cup and Saucer trail head, the Manitoulin Brewing Company is a great place to grab lunch and some drinks.
+Only a 19-minute drive from the Cup and Saucer trailhead, the Manitoulin Brewing Company is a great place to grab lunch and some drinks.
 The brewery’s back patio provides plenty of space for distancing, shaded seating, and a variety of beers for tasting.
 I recommend ordering a flight so you can taste 4 different kinds!
 The brewery works with the Anchor Inn Hotel to bring food to its customers, so I also recommend grabbing lunch while you’re here.

 Port of Little Current